Snap (software): Snapcraft

 Snapcraft is a tool for developers to package their programs in the Snap format.
 It runs on any Linux distribution supported by Snap, macOS and Microsoft Windows.
 Snapcraft builds the packages in a Virtual Machine using Multipass, in order to ensure the result of a build is the same, regardless of which distribution or operating system it is built on.
 Snapcraft supports multiple build tools and programming languages, such as Go, Java, JavaScript, Python, C/C++ and Rust.
 It also allows importing application metadata from multiple sources such as AppStream, git, shell scripts and setup.py files.

 Snap Store

 The Snap Store allows developers to publish their snap-packaged applications.
 All apps uploaded to the Snap Store undergo automatic testing, including a malware scan.
 However, the scan does not catch all issues.
 In one case in May 2018, two applications by the same developer were found to contain a cryptocurrency miner which ran in the background during application execution.
 In 2024, fake cryptocurrency wallets were uploaded that would steal the user's funds, and then when taken down by Canonical, simply reuploaded by a new account.
-Although the Snap sandbox attempts to reduce the impact of a malicious app, multiple exploits have been found that allow malicious Snaps to escape the sandbox and gain direct access to the user's data.
 Canonical recommends users only install Snaps from publishers trusted by the user.